 Many Indian and International research organisations and newspapers have reported about Delhi’s air pollution woes and the alarming levels of toxic chemicals in city’s air; and this is neither a work of fiction nor an attempt to malign the national capital as many would like to believe.
 It is a hard and a harsh ‘fact’.
 Even statistics such as the real-time air quality index of the city support such a statement.

-The air quality index of Delhi was calculated on October 23, 2016 by SAFAR and the Central Pollution Control Board and it was found to be 318, which indicates a zone of high danger.
+The air quality index of Delhi was calculated on October 29, 2018 by the Central Pollution Control Board and it was found to be 367, which indicates a zone of high danger.
 Any air quality index that is in excess of 300 is supposed to be really poor.
 However, this is not where the problem ends.

 The US Embassy is located at Chanakyapuri, which is supposed to be one of the areas in Delhi that have far more trees and is comparatively cleaner.
 The embassy’s readings indicate that even in these comparatively better-off regions of the city the quality of air is rather unhealthy.

 What is further worse is that we are only a few days away from Diwali, which will herald the coming of winter, but the situation has already become quite critical.
 It is common knowledge that people fall ill when exposed to poor-quality air, as is the case in the national capital.
 The Delhi Government collects data on a regular basis but it never issues health alerts for the benefit of its citizens.

 What could happen with alerts?
 Examples from other countries